 (From Old Corral image collection)

 Above from left to right are Tom Tyler, Dennis Moore and John Cason, the regulars in the group of six oaters that former Hoppy sidekicks James Ellison and Russell Hayden did around 1950 at Lippert Pictures.
+In the background on the left is Carl Matthews.
 Do you recall any other western film performers who were lefties like Cason - I remember singing cowboy Tex Fletcher (who made one western) as well as Dale Robertson.
 And former President Ronald Reagan was another left-hander.

 (Courtesy of Bob Cason)